 One way you can do this is by opting for an income-based repayment plan.
 Under the terms of income-payment repayment, you don’t pay a fixed amount every month.
-Instead, a certain percentage of your income is auto debited and put towards your monthly loan payment.
-This helps to minimize your payments while leaving you with enough money to finance to your other goals, as well.
+Instead, a certain percentage of your income is auto-debited and put towards your monthly loan payment.
+This helps to minimize your payments while leaving you with enough money to finance your other goals, as well.

 You Need The Money To Create An Emergency Fund

 Creating an emergency fund should be an important component of your short and long term financial planning.
 However, if you put all of your available money into your monthly repayment, you will not be able to create that crucial emergency fund for at least a few years.
 This defeats the very purpose of creating an emergency fund.
 Emergencies rarely wait for you to have all your ducks in a row before they happen.
 You must start preparing for any eventually right at the outset and the only way to do this is by lowering your monthly payments and setting aside some funds every month.